Kwhitebear/Security_study/ETC/Copy-on-write protection.md

 When process 1 writes to one of these pages, the contents of the physical page are copied to the other physical page, and the virtual memory map for process 1 is updated.<br>
 Both processes now have their own instances of the apge in physical memory.<br>
 other processes cannot see the changes.<br>

+In summary, processes run independently using virtual memory address space, but physical memory can have physical pages shared by multiple processes.
+These shared pages can be used to provide data sharing and efficiency between multiple processes.<br>

+When another process writes to a shared page, its access is restricted by memory protection, causing it to copy and refer to the new page.<br>